saeyslab/nichenetr/README.md

 To facilitate the use of NicheNet on single-cell data, we demonstrate the use of NicheNet on a Seurat object in following vignettes.
-One demonstrates the use of a single wrapper function, the other demonstrates what’s behind the wrapper.
+One demonstrates the use of a single wrapper function, the other demonstrates what’s behind the wrapper (recommended).

 -   [Perform NicheNet analysis starting from a Seurat object](vignettes/seurat_wrapper.md):`vignette("seurat_wrapper", package="nichenetr")`